-We have presented an MFHE scheme without any CRS based on the LWE assumption, which is more secure than our previous version [7].
+We have presented an MFHE scheme without any CRS based on the LWE assumption, which is more secure than our previous version [9] adding the new security notion, multikey-CPA security.
 As an important application, we have constructed a three round MPC protocol which is secure against semi-malicious adversaries.
 This seems to be round -optimal among all MPC from MFHE without CRS as we mentioned in introduction.
 In this work, we also have suggested an important stepping stone to get secure MPC protocol, without any trusted setup, against fully malicious adversaries.